Von Kossa Calcium Stain

 PROCEDURE NOTES:

-- Acid clean all glassware/plasticware (Part 12086) and rinse thoroughly in several changes of distilled water.
-Cleaning glassware with bleach is not equivalent to acid washing.
+1. Acid clean all glassware/plasticware (Part 12086) and rinse thoroughly in several changes of distilled water.

-- Plastic (Parts 5500, 5501), plastic-tipped or paraffin coated metal forceps must be used with any silver solution to prevent precipitation of silver salts.
+2. Plastic (Part 5500), plastic-tipped, or paraffin coated metal forceps must be used with any silver solution to prevent precipitation of silver salts.
 No metals of any kind should be in contact with any silver solution.

-- Direct sunlight is the preferred reaction method.
-If the procedure is carried out in minimal sunlight or subdued light, increased incubation time will be necessary.
+5. Direct sunlight is the preferred method.
+If procedure is carried out in minimal sunlight increased incubation time will be necessary.

 REFERENCES: